vineethgupthab/vineethgupthab.github.io/README.md

 -- Designed and developed a 4-stage web application that utilizes machine learning models and BERT textual entailment to validate and detect fake news on social media automatically.
 The application uses open-source data mining to provide supporting evidence and follows conceptual rules.

--Antharyami (A smart keyboard for code-mixed language models) -- Researched the poor performance of code-mixed language models and proposed and implemented a data ingestion strategy to enhance the overall efficiency of the language model.
+- Antharyami (A smart keyboard for code-mixed language models) -- Researched the poor performance of code-mixed language models and proposed and implemented a data ingestion strategy to enhance the overall efficiency of the language model.
 -- Implemented techniques, including a beam search algorithm from scratch, to enhance word predictions in statistical language models.